MicroPasts/baiConsolidationInRstats/readme.md

 # Thank you

-We have an army of 402 amazing [contributors](thankyou.md) who identified themselves.
-(Anonymous contributor count to be worked out.)
+We have an army of 402 amazing [contributors](thankyou.md) who identified themselves, as well as a large host of anonymous contributors.